El Mesías: International Wrestling Association (1999–2009)

-Cosme's gimmick underwent another change when it joined then-dominant heel stable "La Compañía" led by Savio Vega.
+Cosme's gimmick underwent another change when he joined then-dominant heel stable La Compañía, led by Savio Vega.
 This was followed by his fourth title run after he defeated Gran Apolo on January 6, 2003.
 He was booked as a heel until October 9, 2003, when Vega's group turned on him.
 Following this, he feuded with Christopher Kindred under his "Slash Venom" gimmick, which peaked when Vampiro was brought by the company to form a stable which feuded with Gran Apolo and Venom.
 In 2004, he feuded with Hangman Hughes, Kasey James, El Diamante and Bison.
-In 2005, he turned heel again, this time leading a stable known as La Cruz del Diablo which feuded with other groups led by Savio Vega and Ray Gonzalez.
+In 2005, he turned heel again, this time leading a stable known as La Cruz del Diablo which feuded with other groups led by Vega and González.
 Following an angle where he feuded over a number one contender spot, Cosme departed from the company and signed a contract to wrestle in Mexico.
-Subsequently, he continued making sporadic appearances for the company, including a brief stay in 2007.
+He continued making sporadic appearances for the company, including a brief stint in 2007.
 On July 19, 2009, Cosme was booked to defeat Dennis Rivera in the promotion's tenth anniversary event.

 Lucha Libre AAA Worldwide (2006–2018)

 Following the culmination of his contract with the International Wrestling Association, Cosme signed a contract with Lucha Libre AAA Worldwide (AAA).
-He debuted on March 12, 2006, as "Muerte Cibernética" a rudo (villainous) enforcer supposedly brought to the company by Cibernético to feud with "La Parka".
+He debuted on March 12, 2006, as "Muerte Cibernética", a rudo (heel) enforcer supposedly brought to the company by Cibernético to feud with "La Parka".
 This gimmick consisted of Cosme wearing a traditional Mexican wrestling mask, often a modified version of the one used by La Parka.
-This character was placed in a feud with La Parka, which lasted several months.
+This character feuded with La Parka for several months.
 This angle came to a conclusion at Triplemania XIV, where Cosme's character was booked to lose a Mask vs. Mask match.

 Following a legitimate injury suffered by Cibernético, Cosme's gimmick was slightly changed, launching into an angle where he pursued the leadership of Cibernético's stable, which then went by the name of La Secta Cibernetica.
-The character was booked to be the leader of the stable after supposedly convincing several members of the group to join him changing the name of the group to La Secta Diabólica.
+The character was booked to be the leader of the stable after supposedly convincing several members of the group to join him and changing the name of the group to La Secta Diabólica.
 The events of the angle were used to hype an eventual feud between López and Cosme's characters that took place in December 2006.
-In the angle, Cosme won the first encounter between the two with help of his stable.
-The angle culminated in a Casket match between the two characters.
+In the angle, Cosme won the first match between the two with help from his stable.
+The angle culminated in a Casket match.
 Cibernético was booked to win the match and subsequently "kill" his opponent by throwing him into an active volcano.
 This was used to explain Cosme's absence when he departed from the company to wrestle in the International Wrestling Association.
 During this time, he also wrestled for Panama Wrestling Crew in Panama and in Ecuador.